iqtree/piqtree2/docs/quickstart/index.md

 # Quickstart

-Want to jump right in to using `piqtree2`?
+Want to jump right in to using `piqtree`?
 This is the place to be!
 Here, you can find examples to:

 - [Construct a maximum likelihood phylogenetic tree.](construct_ml_tree.md)
 - [Fit branch lengths to a tree topology from an alignment.](fit_tree_topology.md)